ssssam/boucle/README.md

  * Boucle can interact with a live instrument performance, although you will have to use a click if you want the beat to be particularly synced
  * glitching audio tracks in a DAW
+ * record 2 or more loops with stop/start controls and you have a new kinda loop station

 Build 4 testing: